kalebheitzman/grav-plugin-events/README.md

 You can also install this plugin from the Admin plugin using the plugins search feature.

-### Configuration
+### Translations

-#### Date translations

 Date translations can be enabled by setting `date_format.translate` to true in the config.
 They use the official [Grav translation files](https://github.com/getgrav/grav/tree/develop/system/languages), so if your language is missing, don't hesitate to contribute upstream.

-#### Sidebar link

-The sidebar template `partials/events_sidebar.html.twig` provides, if set, a link to see more events.

-You can configure it by changing the value of `default_events_page` in the config.
-Note that the expected pagename is relative to the root of your website.

-So if you want to point to `YOUR_SITE/events` (or `YOUR_SITE/lang/events` if translations are enabled in Grav), just set it to `events`.

 ### How it works

-**Events** parses all of your markdown files for event frontmatter and then automagically assigns taxonomies to your events based on whether they repeat through the week and through what intervals.
+**Events** parses all of your markdown files for `event:` frontmatter and then automagically assigns taxonomies to your events based on whether they repeat through the week and through what intervals.
 This lets you build powerful collections based on the `event_freq` and `event_repeat` intervals.
 This lets you create custom displays.
-Forexample, if you want to build a list of all events that happen on Mondays you can filter on `'@taxonomy.event_repeat':['M']` or pull out your Weekly events by filtering on `'@taxonomy.event_freq':'weekly'`.
+For example, if you want to build a list of all events that happen on Mondays you can filter on `'@taxonomy.event_repeat':['M']` or pull out your Weekly events by filtering on `'@taxonomy.event_freq':'weekly'`.

 This plugin processes event frontmatter specified in the header in multiple ways.
-It adds any page found with event frontmatter to `@taxonomy.type = event`.
+It adds any page found with event frontmatter to `''@taxonomy.type': 'event'`.
 This allows you to build collections based on this taxonomy type.
 The Taxonomy `type` is added dynamically to your Grav install.